19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 ### Confiscation order where person has absconded

 27\.
-Where a person is, by reason of section 26, to be taken to have been convicted of a drug trafficking offence or a serious offence, as the case may be, a court shall not make a confiscation order in reliance on the person’s conviction of the offence unless the court is satisfied —
+Where a person is, by reason of section 26, to be taken to have been convicted of a drug dealing offence or a serious offence, as the case may be, a court shall not make a confiscation order in reliance on the person’s conviction of the offence unless the court is satisfied —

 (a) on the evidence adduced before it that, on the balance of probabilities, the person has absconded; and

-(b) having regard to all the evidence before the court, that such evidence if unrebutted would warrant his conviction for the drug trafficking offence or serious offence, as the case may be.
+(b) having regard to all the evidence before the court, that such evidence if unrebutted would warrant his conviction for the drug dealing offence or serious offence, as the case may be.

 [23

 [25/99]

+[Act 21 of 2014 wef 01/09/2014]

 ### Effect of death on proceedings